Skip to content

 A team that knows the way.

-Juniors stop guessing.
-Mids stop arguing.
-The whole team gains confidence because the technical direction is clear and defensible.
+Junior engineers stop guessing and the rest stop arguing.
+The whole team feels steadier because the technical direction is clear and easy to defend.

 How the work moves